 The second coming of Jesus Christ is an event the Bible prophesies will occur at the end of this world’s history.
 It’s called His second coming to distinguish it from His first, when Jesus was born to Mary and lived as a human before dying on the Cross.

 But at His second coming, He will arrive with unspeakable glory and power.
 It will truly be the most amazing thing anyone has ever seen!

 This event is so important to Seventh-day Adventists that they have it as part of their identity.
 The word advent in “Adventist” refers to this second coming, or second advent of Jesus.

-This belief of a literal return of Jesus to earth was central to the formation of the denomination.
-And to this day Adventists firmly believe it will be the climax of the plan of Salvation—and it could be happening soon!
+This belief in Jesus’ literal return to earth was central to the formation of the denomination.
+And to this day, Adventists firmly believe it will be the climax of the plan of Salvation—and it could be happening soon!

 You’ll learn more about:

-- What the Bible says about the Second Coming
+- What the Bible teaches about the Second Coming

-The Saviour’s coming will be literal, personal, visible, and worldwide.
+The Savior’s coming will be literal, personal, visible, and worldwide.